Paperless: AI Invoice Extraction with Gemini and Supabase

 You drop in a file — an image or a PDF — and it gets sent off to Gemini, which reads it and returns the data in a structured format.
 Multi-page PDFs get split into individual pages first and processed one at a time, then the results are merged back together.
 This tends to be more accurate than throwing the whole document at the model at once.

 Everything comes back as a draft.
 You review it, fix anything that looks off, and approve it before it counts.
-That step is intentional — AI extraction is good but not perfect, and it's better to catch mistakes before they're in your records.
+That step is intentional — AI extraction is good but not perfect, and it is better to catch mistakes before they are in your records.

-A few things I'd build out if I kept going:
+A few things I would build out if I kept going:

 - Email ingestion — forward invoices to an address and have them show up automatically

-- Recurring vendors — flag when an expected invoice hasn't arrived
+- Recurring vendors — flag when an expected invoice has not arrived

 - Approval workflows — for teams where more than one person needs to sign off